orangejuice/blog/data/activity/movie-千寻小姐-2023/record.en.md

 date: 2023-02-26 17:54:53+08:00
 douban:
   rating: 7.7
-  subtitle: 2023 / Japan / Drama / Rikiya Imaizumi / Kasumi Arimura, Hana Toshima
+  subtitle: 2023 / Japan / Drama / Kazuya Imaizumi / Kasumi Arimura, Hana Toshima
 ---

-Via tw Otaku Osaka, the best and most realistic Japanese movie of the year.
-A hostess comes to work in a small town bento shop with ample cash in her pocket.
-She picks up her modest paycheck from Weibo, rents a small room, and lives a very free life.
-She does not conceal her past jobs.
-She handles certain matters as casually as drinking water - when you're thirsty, you should drink.
-She doesn't want to be someone's belonging, leading a very free life, even when her own parents pass away.
-This story is actually more about how she interacts with other people, influences them, and fights loneliness together.
-A single mother's young boy, a girl who can't taste the delicate dishes made by her chef mother, the husband and wife owners of the bento shop, each character leaves a deep impression.
-Also, her attitudes towards different kinds of death, views on love and sex...
-The script and filming are excellent.
-A very Japanese movie full of details.
+Via Twitter @OsakaOtaku This year's best and most realistic Japanese movie.

+A sex worker arrives at a small town's bento shop to work, with a decent amount of cash in her pocket, earning a salary from Weibo and renting a small room, leading a very free life.
+She doesn't hide her past job; dealing with such matters as naturally as drinking water—drink when thirsty, very casual.
+She also doesn't want to be someone's possession, living very freely.
+Even when her own parents passed away, the story actually revolves more around how she interacts with others, affects them, and together confronts loneliness.
+A boy raised by a single mother who cannot appreciate his chef mother's gourmet meals, a girl who runs a bento shop with her husband—each character leaves a deep impression.
+There's also her attitude towards different deaths, views on love and sex...
+A very good script and production, a detailed Japanese movie filled with nuances.